301 vs 302 debate

 “”Long term 302’s treated as a permanent redirection 301’s””

 It doesn’t make sense if you do 302 and leave it up for more than six months.
 Google will think that we meant it to be permanent redirection and we made a mistake.
-So Google will pass all the ranking signals and people to URL-B.
+So Google will pass all the ranking signals and people to URL-C.

 It’s meaningless and absolutely wrong.
-Here URL-A is already redirected to URL-B, and now URL-B is the permanent url.
+Here URL-A is redirected (permanent) to URL-B, and now URL-B is the permanent url.
 Here is no question of doing canonicalization to URL-A right!.
 Suppose if do URL-C canonical to URL-B, yes some meaning exist in this.